open-feature/dotnet-sdk-contrib/src/OpenFeature.Contrib.Providers.AwsAppConfig/README.md

 - open-features/dotnet-sdk
 - .NET Core 3.1 and above
 - AWSSDK.AppConfigData for talking to AWS AppConfig
-- AWS Account and Access keys / permissions for application to run in
+- AWS Account and Access keys / permissions for AWS AppConfig to work with
 - Microsoft.Extensions.Caching.Memory for caching local copy of AppConfig configuration

 ## Installation